ipfs/go-ipld-eth-import/USAGE.md

 ## Cold Importer.

+Set of tools that

-Grabs the information from a disconnected (hence "_cold_") levelDB from go-ethereum and puts it into an IPFS client.
+* Grab the information from a disconnected (hence "_cold_") levelDB from go-ethereum to files.
+* Traverse directories with these files to import them into IPFS.

+By separating those functions, and allowing the use of prefixes, these activities can have a degree of scaling.

 ### Imported Information

+* `evm-code`
+  EVM Code (i.e. Smart Contracts)

 * `eth-state-trie`
   State elements as nodes of the state trie.